scala/scala3/docs/docs/reference/contextual/typeclasses-new.md

-The Reader monad allows to abstract over the `Config` type, named `Ctx` in the following examples.
-It is therefore _parameterized_ by `Ctx`:
+It is likely that we would like to use this pattern with other kinds of environments than our `Config` trait.
+The Reader monad allows us to abstract away `Config` as a type _parameter_, named `Ctx` in the following definition:

 ```scala
 given readerMonad[Ctx] as Monad[[X] =>> Ctx => X] {